Anuram-M/Anuram-M/README.md

 - 👋 Hi, I’m @Anuram-M
 - 👀 I’m interested in being an android application developer
-- 🌱 I’m currently learning REST API
+- 🌱 I’m currently learning UI Design principles
 - 💞️ I’m looking to collaborate on projects for the benefit of me(learning)and others
 - 📫 How to reach me anuram.mohan.85@gmail.com